Steel Surtax Remission Orders: What Filing Under Section 115 Means for Your Next Import

 That last part matters.
 If you’re importing on behalf of a buyer who’s taking title at destination, they now need to sign off on the unavailability statement.
 You can’t do it unilaterally as the IOR.
 CBSA will reject the remission claim if the consignee signature isn’t on file, even if everything else is clean.
 I’ve already seen two refusals in the last month on the original order where the broker filed but the importer didn’t loop in the end buyer.

-How This Hits Your B3 Workflow
+How This Hits Your CAD Workflow

 When you’re releasing steel goods that might qualify, you have three options:

-Option 1: Pay the surtax at release, file the B3 with full duty and tax, then submit a B2 once you have all the remission docs.
+Option 1: Pay the surtax at release, file the CAD with full duty and tax, then submit a B2 once you have all the remission docs.
 Cleanest for brokers, safest for compliance, but you’re fronting cash.

-Option 2: File the B3 with a notation that remission will be claimed, pay the base MFN duty but not the surtax, and attach a placeholder statement in CARM.
+Option 2: File the CAD with a notation that remission will be claimed, pay the base MFN duty but not the surtax, and attach a placeholder statement in CARM.
 This only works if your compliance setup is airtight and you’ve pre-cleared the approach with your CBSA POE.
 I don’t recommend it unless you’re on a weekly release cadence with the same officer reviewing your entries.

 Option 3: Hold the goods at a sufferance warehouse while you finalize the remission paperwork, then release clean.
 This burns demurrage and warehouse fees, but if the surtax is 25% on a $200K shipment, two weeks of storage at a Montreal sufferance facility is cheaper than fronting $50K in cash flow.